 In 2017, Proctor & Gamble launched an online DTC service for its Gillette shavers, in which people can buy blades online from Gillette or create a subscription service.
 Gillette launched this service after conducting extensive research about consumer preferences using data, which it has since been able to gather much more easily thanks to a more established direct-to-consumer presence.

 Nike also realized early on how a strong data analytics team can help with direct-to-consumer relationships.
 In 2018, Nike acquired data analytics company Zodiac and computer vision firm Invertex in order to bolster its insights on consumer behavior.
 Zodiac gave Nike new predictive tools and advanced analytics to drive targeted growth.
 As stated by CEO Mark Parker, Zodiac transformed Nike by informing product design and capabilities going forward and while also impacting supply chain management in its manufacturing flexibility.
 Both of these acquisitions effectively strengthened Nike’s analytics capabilities to support a broader corporate strategy: Nike Consumer Direct Offense – a plan to effectively serve customers on a one-on-one basis.

 Outsourcing Data Analytics Capabilities

 The expense associated with building a top analytics program – from hosting costs to expensive talent – can be burdensome to consumer products companies of any size.
 Sometimes companies find it more cost effective to outsource key components of their analytics program by using a long-term, ongoing managed analytics relationship to reduce the cost burden and improve access to data science talent and tools.
-When looking for a partner to help you with your data analytics capabilities, make sure they can build a platform that is tailored for your organization and will help you achieve the goals you are looking for from your DTC channel.
+When looking for a partner to help you with your data analytics capabilities, make sure they can build a platform that is tailored to your organization and will help you achieve the goals you are looking for from your DTC channel.

 Contributions by Thomas Wang.